Denise Fox: Storylines

-Kim revives her interest in finding Vincent and Phil convinces Denise to stop Kim, wary that his nemesis Aidan Maguire (Patrick Bergin) will return to Walford to hurt Kim and possibly Raymond.
-He agrees to repurchase Fox & Hair for Denise and Kim, in exchange for her silence.
-Denise struggles to hide Vincent's death from Kim and secretly pays for Pearl to attend private school.
-Kim discovers the truth, disowns Denise, and decides to leave for Scotland.
-Denise stops her and decides to aid her in reporting Vincent's disappearance and Phil's involvement with the police.
+Kim reignites her search for Vincent, causing Phil to persuade Denise to stop Kim, fearing that his rival Aidan Maguire (Patrick Bergin) might return to Walford to harm Kim and possibly Raymond.
+Phil agrees to repurchase Fox & Hair for Denise and Kim in exchange for her silence.
+Denise struggles to conceal Vincent's death from Kim and secretly funds Pearl's private school tuition.
+When Kim learns the truth, she disowns Denise and decides to move to Scotland.
+Denise intervenes, choosing to help Kim report Vincent's disappearance and Phil's involvement to the police.
 On Christmas Day 2021, Denise marries Jack.
-Her happiness is short-lived when Phil discovers that the Foxes have reported him to the police and he decides to flee with Raymond.
-Denise decides to call the police but his ex-wife Sharon Watts (Letitia Dean) reminds her that she could lose Raymond as his legal adoption has not been completed.
-After contemplating, Denise eventually calls the police; Phil is arrested, and Raymond is returned back to her.
-Denise supports Chelsea when it is discovered that her husband, Gray Atkins (Toby-Alexander Smith) had murdered his wife Chantelle, alongside Kush and Tina.
-When Chelsea decides to have her son Jordan Atkins adopted, Denise is devastated but manages to convince her to keep him.
-Denise later enters into a feud with Jack’s former fling Sam Mitchell (Kim Medcalf), when she returns and causes trouble by threatening to take her and Jack’s son Ricky (Frankie Day) back with her to Spain, if Jack does not help her to scare away her adversary Jonah Tyler (Mark Mooney).
-Jack reluctantly lets Sam move in with him and Denise when she has nowhere to go.
-However, Sam continuously winds up Denise, and also conspires with Phil to blackmail Denise into giving her £50,000 to buy Ruby’s club from Ruby Allen (Louisa Lytton) - threatening to tell the police that Denise knew the truth about Vincent's death if she does not give her back the money Phil paid, to open her salon, Fox & Hair.
-Denise reluctantly agrees, but proceeds to throw Sam out.
+Her joy is short-lived when Phil discovers that the Foxes have reported him to the police and decides to flee with Raymond.
+Denise considers calling the police but is advised by Sharon that she risks losing Raymond as his legal adoption has not been completed.
+Denise eventually calls the police; Phil is arrested, and Raymond is returned to her.
+Denise supports Chelsea when it's revealed that her husband, Gray Atkins (Toby-Alexander Smith) had murdered his wife and Denise's friend Chantelle, along with Kush and Tina.
+Denise is devastated when Chelsea decides to place her son Jordan Atkins for adoption but manages to convince her to keep him.
+Denise clashes with Phil's sister and Jack's former fling, Sam Mitchell (Kim Medcalf), who returns and threatens to take her and Jack's son Ricky (Frankie Day) to Spain unless Jack helps her deal with her adversary, Jonah Tyler (Mark Mooney).
+Jack reluctantly allows Sam to move in with him and Denise when she has nowhere else to go.
+However, Sam continually aggravates Denise and conspires with Phil to blackmail Denise into giving £50,000 to buy Ruby Allen's (Louisa Lytton) nightclub.
+Sam threatens to reveal that Denise knows the truth about Vincent's death if she doesn't return the money Phil provided for the Fox & Hair salon.
+Denise reluctantly agrees but later throws Sam out.
+Sam continues to create problems for Jack and Denise, leading to Denise's outrage upon discovering a video of Sam kissing Jack.